shayzweig/InterpoNet/README.md

 The InterpoNet pipeline consists of the following steps:

 1. **Input**: example file of all the inputs is attached in the folder "example"
-  a. two images, with the same shape.
-  b.
-A matching file produced by a matching algorithm.
+  i. two images, with the same shape. ii.
+A matching file produced by a matching algorithm. iii.
-  c.
 Edges file produced by SED.
 2. Downsample the inputs.
 3. Calculate the bidirectional mean - if matching map from B to A was supplied.
 4. Predict the dense flow map using the trained model.